sugoiServal/toolsSandBox/AWS/SAA/ComputeResource.md

 - `scale out(+), scale in (-)` instances, `maintaining scale`

 ### `Launch Template`
-- all new instance created by ASG will be created according to the `Launch Template`
+- all new instance created by ASG will be created according to the `Launch Template`:: eg. a mixture of spot/on-demand instance types(that meet a scale/performance/cost)

 ### Scaling Policies
 - Dynamic Scaling Policies